ianlessa/product-search/README.md

 All the SQL required to create the table and populate it is shipped with this repo, in the file [`database_up.sql`](database_up.sql).

-Before that, you are ready to test the system.
+Now that all the required configurations are set, you are ready to test the system.

 ## Features
 ###### [▲ Table of Contents](#table-of-contents)